GF3R/223-ma-app/Lerninhalte/01_Backend/04_Transaktion_Die_Bank.md

     public string Book(decimal amount, Ledger from, Ledger to) {
-        using (SqlConnection conn = new SqlConnection(this.databaseSettings.ConnectionString))
+        using (MySqlConnection conn = new MySqlConnection(this.databaseSettings.ConnectionString))
         {
             conn.Open();
-            using (SqlTransaction transaction = conn.BeginTransaction(IsolationLevel.Serializable))
+            using (MySqlTransaction transaction = conn.BeginTransaction(IsolationLevel.Serializable))
             {
                 try
                 {